scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### External: GPS

 The avionics package will be required to facilitate the retrieval of GPS coordinates.
-This GPS data must be accurate to within 5 meters, and will be passed to the radio antenna unit for broadcast to the base station.
+This GPS data must be accurate to within a 5 meter radius, and will be passed to the radio antenna unit for broadcast to the base station.
 This will be used to help locate the rocket after a successful launch.
 The GPS unit will also log all of its outputs the SD card.